Lowering Cholesterol With Plant Sterols

 Plant sterols are in the foods we eat every day, including fruits, vegetables, vegetable oils, nuts and legumes.
-If we consume enough plant sterols in our diet, our blood cholesterol levels decrease.
-It is challenging to get enough plant sterols through diet alone, which is why a dietary supplement or food with added plant sterols is necessary to achieve the desired cholesterol reduction.
-In fact, the US FDA allows manufacturers of products containing a certain level of plant sterols to make claims related to cholesterol and heart disease reduction, if these products are also low in saturated fat and cholesterol.
+If we consume enough plant sterols in our diet, our blood cholesterol levels can decrease*.
+It is challenging to get enough plant sterols through diet alone, which is why a dietary supplement or food with added plant sterols may help to achieve the desired cholesterol reduction.
+In fact, the US FDA allows manufacturers of products containing a certain level of plant sterols to make claims related to cholesterol and heart disease reduction, if these products are also low in saturated fat and cholesterol*.

 The liver makes most of the cholesterol in our bodies and releases it into the intestine to aid with digestion.
 Further down in the intestine, cholesterol is re-absorbed back into to the blood stream and returned to the liver.
 Similar to soluble fiber, plant sterols help block this re-absorption of cholesterol in the intestine.
 This can reduce LDL (bad) cholesterol by 5-15% while not affecting HDL (good) cholesterol or triglycerides*.
 Plant sterols have been shown to reduce blood cholesterol levels in approximately 4-6 weeks*.

-Over 100 clinical studies have shown that plant sterols and stanols can significantly reduce blood cholesterol.
+Over 100 clinical studies have shown that plant sterols and stanols can reduce blood cholesterol.
 Additionally, the United States National Institutes of Health, the National Lipid Association, and the European Atherosclerosis Society have recommended plant sterols to lower cholesterol.

 Selecting the best plant sterol product

 There are several high quality plant sterol products on the market.
 Here are a few things to consider in selecting the best option for you:

 - Quality: Are there medical professionals in the company?
 Does the manufacturer share its quality testing data for each lot of product?